Presentations

 Anna Verwaal is a birth consultant, primary period teacher, lactation instructor and nurse with a mother-child specialization.
 Her expertise is preconception to postnatal education and counseling.
 Since 1995 Anna has been a member of APPPAH, the Association of Pre and Perinatal Psychology and Health and is closely associated with the founders and pioneers of pre and perinatal psychology.
 Since 2006 she has given lectures and workshops worldwide on pre- and perinatal imprints and trauma, hormonal physiology, and the psychological, emotional, cultural and spiritual aspects of the birth process.

-From womb to world, the journey that defines our lives
+From womb to world, the journey that shapes our lives

 It has been scientifically proven that conception, pregnancy and birth form a deep imprint on a human life.
-During this lecture it becomes clear how important it is to know more about the way pre- and perinatal imprints, fears or traumas can affect newborn babies, (young) children and adults, and what we can do to re-activate these prevent or help heal imprints.
+During this lecture it becomes clear how important it is to know more about the way pre- and perinatal imprints, fears or traumas can affect newborn babies, (young) children and adults, and what we can do to prevent re-activation and support healing imprints.

 Supporting autistic parents with infant feeding